vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 Houdini APIs are here to work with CSS parser, CSSOM, cascade, layout, paint, and composite rendering stages.
 There are two main groups of the API: CSS properties & values and worklets.
 And worklets cover renders states access: layout, paint, and composite.
 While properties and values focused on parser extension, work with CSSOM and cascade.
 You can check browsers implementation status for each API [here](https://ishoudinireadyyet.com/) and more information about it [here](https://developers.google.com/web/updates/2016/05/houdini).

 ## CSS Paint Worklet
 CSS Paint API is the kind of worklets and how you could understand the name it works with paint rendering process.
 What does it do?
 It allows you to create custom CSS function to draw an image as background with JavaScript.
 And then use this function for any CSS property that expects image.
-For example you can use it for `background-image`, `border-image` or `list-style-image`.
+For example, you can use it for `background-image`, `border-image` or `list-style-image`.
 But more exciting that it also could be used for custom CSS property, we will come back to them later.

 For drawing pictures with JavaScript, you allowed using the limited version of Canvas API.
 Why limited?
 For security reasons, you are not able to read pixels from an image or render text.
 But you can draw arcs, rectangles, paths, etc.

 ### Why we need CSS Paint API?

 There are a few use cases that I have in my mind for now:
-1. CSS polyfills -- of course we could write a polyfill for CSS with JavaScript, but it is not a good idea in case of usability and performance.
+1. CSS polyfills -- of course, we could write a polyfill for CSS with JavaScript, but it is not a good idea in case of usability and performance.
 You can read some thoughts about that [here](https://philipwalton.com/articles/the-dark-side-of-polyfilling-css/).
 But CSS Paint is a good candidate for that, for example, take a look on `conic-gradient` [polyfill example](https://lab.iamvdo.me/houdini/conic-gradient).

 2. Reduce DOM nodes number -- sometimes we need to add dummy DOM nodes, like `span` just for visuals.
 Also, some of the animations may require additional elements.
-Look for painter that implements Material Design "ripple" [animation](https://lab.iamvdo.me/houdini/ripple).
+Take a look at the painter that implements Material Design "ripple" [animation](https://lab.iamvdo.me/houdini/ripple).
 In original Material Design library, it creates two additional `span` elements for that animation and with worklet no need to do so.
 Now imagine you have ten buttons with "ripple" effect on the page, and CSS paint saves you twenty DOM nodes for that.

 3. Fancy backgrounds -- you can create some kind of new experience for end users with unusual patterns and backgrounds.
 And good thing here that they will not affect performance and could be used as a part of progressive enhancement.